graphframes/graphframes/docs/README.md

 To manually point to a specific `Spark` installation,
     $ SPARK_HOME=<your-path-to-spark-home> PRODUCTION=1 jekyll build

-## Pygments

-We also use pygments (http://pygments.org) for syntax highlighting in documentation markdown pages, so you will also need to install that (it requires Python) by running `sudo pip install Pygments`.

-To mark a block of code in your markdown to be syntax highlighted by jekyll during the compile phase, use the following sytax:

-    {% highlight scala %}
-    // Your scala code goes here, you can replace scala with many other
-    // supported languages too.
-    {% endhighlight %}

 ## Sphinx

 We use Sphinx to generate Python API docs, so you will need to install it by running